 - A burning desire to improve women’s health – one womb at a time

-- All the forms you need to start out as a practitioner
+- All the paperwork you need as a Mizan practitioner

 - First year’s membership of the Mizan Foundation

-- Three months of mentoring while working on case studies
+- Four months of mentoring while working on case studies

 - Support of Bushra and other practitioners via the Mizan Forum